April 6, 2022

 Along with the demand for D&I practices in the workplace, HR software solutions continue entering the market to promote and support businesses in their transparent approaches.
 This increases the company’s likelihood of achieving an inclusive atmosphere.
 From recruitment, allowing for data-driven decisions and non-biased profiling; to data-gathering of employees for performance reviews, based on peer recognition and task fulfillment.
 Even software completely dedicated to D&I data tracking.
 VR is also now being utilized to teach managers and other employees how to reduce hiring bias.

 Almost every recruiting platform now has a set of features, reports, and AI recommendations to identify and reduce bias and help companies recruit minority candidates.
-The analytics teams are moving well beyond engagement into the important ares of pay equity, diversity, and fairness in job progression.
+The analytics teams are moving well beyond engagement into the important areas of pay equity, diversity, and fairness in job progression.
 Many vendors have solutions for these fairness issues — HR Technology Market 2019: Disruption Ahead

 Although some people tend to think that automation and similar cutting-edge HR tech trends will remove the human element from the equation, it actually may be the opposite.
 If we took a closer look at the powerful capabilities they tools offer us in terms of personalization or reaching the right talent, we’d quickly realize they might actually be helping the organizations become more human in the process.
 How?
 By letting HR professionals focus on strategic areas and real human contact, and freeing them from repetitive tasks that can easily be performed by software.